aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/advanced-drawing-graphics/aspose-imaging-java-otsu-thresholding-guide/_index.md

 }
 ```

-## Implementation Guide
+## How to Use Aspose.Imaging for Image Binarization

 ### Feature 1: Image Loading and Initialization

-#### Overview

-Loading images is the first step in any image processing task.
-Aspose.Imaging provides a straightforward method to load an image from your specified directory.

-#### Step-by-Step Implementation

-**Load an Image**
+Loading is the first step in any workflow.
+The API abstracts file‑format handling, so you can work with JPEG, PNG, TIFF, etc., uniformly.

 ```java
 import com.aspose.imaging.Image;